Nassim Nicholas Taleb

 before starting a full-time career in research in the field of risk management and applied probability.

 Before becoming a researcher, he held senior positions with major financial institutions: Credit Suisse First Boston, UBS, BNP-Paribas, Indosuez (now Calyon), Bankers Trust (now Deutsche Bank).
 He also worked as an independent pit trader and ran his own derivatives firm for 6 years.

-Taleb has also been involved in risk-based policy making, advising the IMF, and the UK Prime Minister on model error and the detection and mitigation of tail exposures.
-He has also been hired the RAND corporation and various branches of the U.S. government and has testified twice for the United States Congress.
+Taleb has also been involved in risk-based policy making, advising various heads of states, U.S. agencies, and international organizations on model error and the detection and mitigation of tail exposures.
+He has also has testified twice for the United States Congress.

-Taleb's books have more than 100 translations in 35 languages.
-Since starting his academic career, he has written more than 45 scholarly papers across various aspects of risk and probability.
+Taleb's books have more than 120 translations in 35 languages.
+Since starting his academic career, he has written more than 65 scholarly papers across various aspects of risk and probability.
 In 2011, he was listed among the Bloomberg 50 most influential persons in the world (policy makers, bankers, corporate leaders) in Finance.
 He is one of the 25 most influential graduates of the Wharton School.

 Photo credit Cynthia Shelton Taleb.